 The plant had its own water intake and water tower, as well as a railway siding leading to the Grzegórzki station, in the place where it today Galeria Kazimierz is located.
 Characteristic devices of the gasworks, unfortunately not preserved, were gasometres – cylindrical gas tanks.
 The Kraków gasworks had three of them, the last one – the largest – was built in the year 1900.

 However, the developing city and industry needed more and more gas.
 In 1952 for the first time the city supply was supplemented with natural gas, i.e. methane, and since 1958 the production of coke oven gas to satisfy the needs of the city was taken up by the steelworks in Nowa Huta.

 Production of gas in gasworks in Kazimierz was discontinued in 1968, but the old plant still houses the management of the gas plant, which today operates in the gas distribution business.

 From among the historic buildings, the administrative buildings, a residential building with a garden, a former workers common room, a laboratory, the so-called new boiler and a water gas plant have been preserved.
 In several places in the city we can still see the gas lamps – they are located in the Cloth Hall and at the entrance gate to the gas plant.

 The object is currently not available to the public.

 M. Seifert, Rozwój Krakowskiej Gazowni Miejskiej w latach 1918-1928, Kraków 1929

 Krakowska Gazownia Miejska 1856-1950.
-Katalog wystawy, Zakład Gazowniczy w Krakowie i Museum of Municipal Engineering in Krakow, Kraków 2002
+Katalog wystawy, Zakład Gazowniczy w Krakowie i Museum of Urban Engineering in Krakow, Kraków 2002